 Utah is unique for public health informatics research.
 Powerful and extensive electronic health databases exist in all of the major Utah health care provider networks, including University of Utah Health, Intermountain Healthcare, and the Veterans Administration.
 Students have access to faculty with expertise in public health practice, record linkage, simulation, surveillance system development and evaluation, and other areas required for addressing public health problems.
 The department also has close ties with the various departments of health and this close collaboration fosters cross-cutting mentorship for our students.

 The Utah Cancer Registry has recorded all cancers occurring in the state since 1966.
 The Utah Population Database (UPDB) represents 10 generations of Utahns, including the early Utah pioneers and their modern-day descendants.
-This genealogical data set is linked to the University of Utah Health electronic data warehouse, to state-based disease registries and vital records, resulting in a resource unmatched in the world for population studies of heritable conditions.
+It is one of the world’s richest sources of in-depth information that supports research on genetics, epidemiology, demography, and public health.
+This genealogical data set is linked to the University of Utah Health electronic data warehouse and to state-based disease registries and vital records, resulting in a resource unmatched in the world for population studies of heritable conditions.
 The Utah Department of Health’s Environmental Public Health Tracking Network is funded by the CDC and creates a unique resource that combines environmental and clinical data for public query and research.

 Advanced lines of research include:

 - Surveillance techniques that rely on electronic processing of data contained within the electronic medical records;